pronounce ✦ GIF

 Verbal communication can be hard when you’re using words that sound exactly alike.

-Did you get my gif?
+“Did you get my gif?”

 It’s easy for someone to think you said “gift” and misinterpret what you’re asking.
 But if you were to say it with a soft g there would be no question what you’re talking about.

-For Lip-Readers & Hearing Impaired
+For the Lip-Readers and Hearing Impaired

 Our mouths move the same way with the word “gift” since the final ‘t’ sound in the word is made with our tongue behind our teeth.
 So the former argument made is an inescapable reality when it comes to lip-reading.

 Let’s pretend I had a daughter and named her Selah.
-When people first see her name they may pronounce it ‘sell-ah’ out of ignorance.
+When people first see her name they may pronounce it ‘sell-ah’.
+That would be incorrect.
+I would kindly correct them saying that it’s pronounced ‘say-lah’ and that would be the end of it.

-Choosey developers choose GIF.
+“Choosy developers choose GIF.”

-Creator of the GIF format (circa 1987),
+—Steve Wilhite, Creator of the GIF format (circa 1987)